-Like most years, the IRS has made changes to the contribution limits for all sorts of retirement plans.
-Let’s take a look at the new contribution limits for 2020.
+For 2021, the IRS has only made minor changes to the contribution limits for all sorts of retirement plans.
+Let’s take a look at the new contribution limits for 2021.

 The limit applies to your combined contributions to both regular 401(k) and Roth 401(k) in sum.
 Note that these limits cover *your* contributions, not the company’s contributions.